 - Keeping all entrance and exit clutter free for continued safety

 - Providing security measures when and where it is necessary

 While these are some of the standards, it is important to understand that there are many common carrier laws that apply to mass transit in the State of Nevada, and each varies based on the type of mass transit that is being used when the personal injury occurs.

 Public and Private Carriers Place Different Limits on Damages

 It is also important to understand that some of the laws that pertain to public, government-run transit are stricter than those for private carriers.
 In addition, so could be the limits an injury victim can pursue after they have been hurt riding in, or with, a public or private carrier.

 There is a two-year statute of limitations law in Nevada for personal injuries that occur using both types of carriers.

-If you have been injured on a bus, in a taxi, or while riding in an Uber or Lyft vehicle, contact our Las Vegas, Nevada personal injury lawyers at Bertoldo, Baker, Carter & Smith today at (702) 505-8115 to learn about the legal limits of financial pursuit, and how we can guide you through the process of seeking the best outcome available for your unique case.
+If you have been injured on a bus, in a taxi, or while riding in an Uber or Lyft vehicle, contact our Las Vegas, Nevada personal injury lawyers at Bertoldo, Baker, Carter, Smith & Cullen today at (702) 505-8115 to learn about the legal limits of financial pursuit, and how we can guide you through the process of seeking the best outcome available for your unique case.